-All Spiders that inherit from the base spider class RedisSpider will have access to a Scrapy Cluster logger found at self.\logger.
+All Spiders that inherit from the base spider class RedisSpider will have access to a Scrapy Cluster logger found at self.logger.
 This is not the same as the Scrapy logger, but can be used in conjunction with it.
 The following extra functions are provided to the spider as well.

-• reconstruct\headers(response) - A patch that fixes malformed header responses seen in some websites.
+- increment_status_code_stat(response) Allows the cluster to collect response status code metrics from your spider.
+Call this method at some point when you are processing your response from Scrapy. - reconstruct_headers(response) A patch that fixes malformed header responses seen in some websites.
 This error surfaces when you go to debug or look at the headers sent to Kafka, and you find some of the headers present in the spider are non-existent in the item sent to Kafka.
 Returns a dict.